...

 The Everest Base Camp and Gokyo Lakes Trek map takes you on a unique journey that is different from the standard EBC route.
 If you’re someone who prefers trekking on a quiet trail with fewer crowds, the Gokyo Lakes via Cho La Pass can be the best route for you.

-The Everest Base Camp and Gokyo Lakes Trek map follows a peaceful and serene trail separating out from the traditional Everest Base Camp Trek map.
+The Everest Base Camp and Gokyo Lakes Trek map follows a peaceful and serene trail separate from the traditional Everest Base Camp Trek map.
 The route after reaching the famous Namche Bazaar follows a trek to the village of Dole and not to Tengboche.
 Passing by Macchermo, you then reach the magical Gokyo Valley and witness its serene lakes.

 After your stay at the Gokyo Valley, the trek continues toward the daring Cho La Pass (5,420m).
 You will trek to Lobuche after crossing the high mountain pass and then finally reconnecting with the traditional EBC route.